yyc-git/3DProgramPattern/packages/多线程模式/draft.md

 explain:
 defer one frame in physics worker:
-    now compute job exec after update transform job
+    now compute job exec after update transform job compute last frame

 TODO explain why use physics data buffer: share buffer to physics worker, then create typeArray in physics worker

+explain:
+because physics worker not need data from main worker, so no need Send Physics Data in main worker and Get Physics Data in physics worker